 The first evening of my Copenhagen food tour was spent at restaurant Bæst in good company with my friend Arve.
 Bæst had been on my list of top spots in Copenhagen to visit, ever since I read about the place opening a year ago.
 This pizzeria is as close to Italy as you will come in Denmark, and yet very few of the ingredients they use are actually imported.
 Only the highest quality meat is chosen from the organic free-range Hindsholm pork.
-The restaurant even makes its own fresh cheeses like mozzarella, burrata, and ricotta.
-Bæst is the third restaurant of chef Christian Puglisi – the famous Noma alumni and owner of acclaimed restaurants Relæ and Manfreds.
-This time Puglisi has gone back to his Italian roots, but at the same time stayed true to his vision of local produce and 100 % organic.
+The restaurant even makes its own fresh cheeses, like mozzarella, burrata, and ricotta.
+Bæst is the third restaurant from chef Christian Puglisi – the famous Noma alumni and owner of acclaimed restaurants Relæ and Manfreds.
+This time Puglisi has gone back to his Italian roots, but at the same time stayed true to his vision of using local and organic produce.

-Next door he has opened Mirabelle; a bakery that supplies Bæst with the pizza doughs.
+Next door, Puglisi has opened Mirabelle – a bakery that supplies Bæst with the pizza doughs.
 Mirabelle is also a great breakfast and lunch spot.
-Don’t miss out on the amazingly perfected thousand layered croissants, or the traditional Rome style square pizzas you can purchase by the slice.
-Arve and I started our evening with a pre-dinner drink at Mirabelle.
+Don’t miss out on the amazing thousand-layers croissants, or the traditional Rome-style squared pizza you can purchase by the slice.
+Arve and I started our evening with a pre-dinner drink at Mirabelle this day.

 Did you try the croissant at Mirabelle or a pizza at Bæst yet?
 What did you think?
 Please leave a comment below.